How to Choose the Right Sorority

 This is the start of your process, but it's far from the last step in determining which sorority is right for you.

-Before even attending the recruitment event, your first job will be to undertake some preliminary research.
+Before attending the recruitment event, your first job will be to undertake some preliminary research.
 Which sororities impress you online?

 - What's my initial impression?